bedapub/bksnake/README.md

 ### Configuration

-The workflow requires several parameters to be configured.
-Most of these parameters can be configured by a "yaml" configuration file.
+The workflow requires several parameters to be configured, most of which can be set through a yaml configuration file.
-A template file is given by `config/config.yaml`.
+A template file named `config.yaml` is provided in the config directory.
-Note that many of these parameters can also be specified via the wrapper script `run.py`, see next section.
+Note that many of these parameters can also be specified through the wrapper script `run.py`, as explained in the next section.
-Parameters specified on the command line via the wrapper script will overwrite parameters in the configuration file.

-Parameters specified on the command line via the wrapper script will overwrite parameters in the configuration file.
+Parameters specified on the command line through the wrapper script will overwrite parameters set in the configuration file.

-In order to learn about all possible parameters, do
+To learn about all possible parameters, execute:

 ```bash